 Heinrichs Of Halbstadt

-Surprisingly, none of its sedulous, rigorous and authoritative research played any part in a Manitoba Queen’s Court’s unfounded discoveries, deliberations or dubious determinations of a contested Will.
+Surprisingly, none of its sedulous, rigorous and authoritative research played any part in the 2012 Manitoba Queen’s Court’s unfounded discoveries, deliberations or dubious determinations of a contested Will.
+Instead two courts engaged in participatory disinformation in spreading false narratives. contributing to spreading and evolving narratives that were not grounded in facts.
+It became a collaborative feedback loop involving both elite framing of issues and collective sensemaking with no commitment to genuine “evidence” gathering.

 There is no public value in baselessly portraying genuine applicants as dishonest, or personally maligning them as rent-seekers, unless you simply wish to maliciously erode the capacity for sophisticated debate.
 Some three hundred Manitobans became seriously disillusioned in the entire Justice system due to the shenanigans that played out in this case.